-The NSWG Board Charter of 2011 lists “proactive engagement based on the principles of dialogue, inclusivity, participation and empowerment” as the principles guiding NEITI’s engagement with civil society organisations.
+The NSWG Board Charter of 2011 lists “proactive engagement based on the principles of dialogue, inclusivity, participation, and empowerment” as the principles guiding NEITI’s engagement with civil society organisations.
 The Charter charges the Executive Secretary of NEITI with responsibility for ensuring that CSOs “receive information about NEITI and invitations to participate in NEITI processes”.
 It also requires that all NSWG Members “be interested and involved in NEITI’s activities involving CSOs”.
-To facilitate and promote interaction with stakeholders from civil society and the media outside of the NSWG, the Charter formalised the creation of the NSWG Civil Society Steering Committee (CSSC) and the Communication Committee (CC).
+To facilitate and promote interaction with stakeholders from civil society and the media outside of the NSWG, the Charter formalised the creation of the NSWG CSSC and the Communication Committee (CC).
 A full-time Civil Society Liaison Officer position was also created.

-At its meeting of 17 December 2013, the CSSC approved the creation of three sub-committees to look specifically at issues of remediation, dissemination and “EITI”, the last of which was tasked among other things with finding ways to “broaden, enhance and deepen CSO understanding and participation in the EITI”.
+At its meeting of 17 December 2013, the CSSC approved the creation of three sub-committees to look specifically at issues of remediation, dissemination, and “EITI”, the last of which was tasked among other things with finding ways to “broaden, enhance and deepen CSO understanding and participation in the EITI”.
 The terms of reference were proposed by the national secretariat and adopted by the members of the CSSC.

 The MoU between the NSWG and civil society recognises the right and responsibility of the CSSC to “monitor, evaluate and validate implementation of the EITI in Nigeria”.
 It also commits the NSWG to “involve CSOs in the continuous redefinition and improvement of the NEITI platform as a tool for reforming Nigeria’s extractive industry”.
 NSWG minutes show that the CSSC provides regular recommendations and feedback for decision by the NSWG.
 There are examples of civil society publicly denouncing situations where it believes that implementation of the EITI is threatened or delayed.